Charlie Cheever

+Charlie Cheever (born August 2, 1981 in Pittsburgh, Pennsylvania) is the co-founder of Quora, an online knowledge market.
+Cheever also founded Expo (formerly known as Exposition), a framework which creates app that works on Android, iOS and web by writing the JavaScript code, and a cloud platform called EAS (Expo Application Services) to accompany it.
+Additionally, he works at castle.xyz, developing the mobile application Castle - Make and Play which allows users to play and create interactive scenes, which can range from simple art and drawings to tiny homemade games and music.

+Overview

-Charlie Cheever (born August 2, 1981) is the co-founder of Quora along with Adam D'Angelo, an online knowledge market.
-He was formerly an engineer and manager at Facebook.
+Cheever is a former engineer and manager at Facebook.
 Prior to Facebook, Cheever was employed by Amazon.com in Seattle.
-He left Facebook to start Quora in June 2009.
+He left Facebook to start Quora in June 2009 with Adam D'Angelo.
 He stepped down from active management of Quora in September 2012 but remains an advisor.
 In 2016, it was announced that he is working as the CEO of Expo (formerly known as Exponent), a startup company that is an open-source platform for making universal native apps for Android, iOS, and the web with JavaScript and React.

-Cheever is from Pittsburgh, Pennsylvania, and is a graduate of Harvard College with a B.A. in Computer Science.
-He is a member of the Fly Club.

 Education

 Cheever attended Shady Side Academy for high school.
 He attended Harvard University from 1999 to 2003 where he graduated with a B.A. in Computer Science.